phensd/Auto-Picture-Puzzle/README.md

 ```

 ### Edit CMakeOptions.txt to support more image formats
-#### Then, navigate to the source folder's CMakeOptions.txt, and find the following lines
+#### Navigate to the source folder's CMakeOptions.txt, and find the following lines

 <details>
 <summary> Original CMakeOptions.txt section from the Raylib repo: </summary>